SHS Graduate Risks Losing University of Ghana Admission Due to Inability to Pay Fees, Deadline Looms

-• A brilliant SHS graduate, despite excelling in the WASSCE, may not be able to attend university
+• A brilliant senior high school graduate, despite excelling in the 2025 WASSCE, might still not be able to attend university

 • Kelvin Asamoah has been offered admission to study at the University of Ghana, but the money for fees has become a problem

-The desire of Kelvin Asamoah, a brilliant Senior High School student, to achieve his dream of pursuing tertiary education is now facing uncertainty despite gaining admission to study at the University of Ghana.
+The desire of Kelvin Asamoah to achieve his dream of pursuing tertiary education is now facing uncertainty despite gaining admission to study at the University of Ghana.

 University of Ghana, WASSCE, Medicine, SHS Graduate, School, Ghanaian Girls

-A 19 year-old seeks help to pay her fees at University of Ghana.
+19-year-old Kelvin Asamoah seeks help from benefactors to pay his fees at the University of Ghana.
 Photo credit: @University of Ghana/Facebook, @Kelvin Asamoah/Facebook

 Source: TikTok

-He has therefore been admitted to study for a Bachelor of Education in Social Studies at the nation’s premier university; however, the brilliant young man may lose his admission slot due to financial constraints
+He has been admitted to study for a Bachelor of Education in Social Studies at the nation’s premier university, but may lose his admission slot due to financial constraints.

 Read also